 Watch this short Youtube video prepared by thecityofsantafe

 Santa Fe is a very desirable retirement community with a robust housing market.
 There are 55+ developments as well any number of affluent neighborhoods to live in.
-Average prices are quite high compared to the rest of the U.S. Zillow reports the median home value to be $349,000 in mid-2018.
+Average prices are quite high compared to the rest of the U.S. Zillow reports the median home value to be $392,300 in early 2019, and calls it a "Hot" market at this time.

 What is special about Santa Fe